What is the average salary in India? Get the figures here!

 India was one of the first developing countries to formulate a minimum wage policy, with the Minimum Wage Act of 1948.
 Continuously amended and developed, the country introduced the national minimum wage floor in 1991 and gradually increased it to its current rate.

-Employees’ salaries in India are determined by an organization’s investment to hire each worker, known as Cost to Company (CTC).
+The average salary in India is determined by an organization’s investment to hire each worker, known as Cost to Company (CTC).
 Originally, the wage code in the country did not set a specific percentage on how much a worker’s basic salary should be.

 Recently, a new wage code was introduced and will be implemented after April 2022.
 This sets the basic salary to be at least 50% of a business’s CTC, while the remaining half can be used for their allowances.